Photosynq/PhotosynQ-Documentation/docs/projects/import-custom-data.md

 Now the data is available for viewing and working with on the website, as well as the external libraries.

-::: tip
+::: tip Tip
-**Tip:** If you are missing a dataset, leave the cell blank.
+If you are missing a dataset, leave the cell blank.
 :::

-::: warning
+::: warning Note
-**Note:** The csv file that has been downloaded, is comma separated.
+The csv file that has been downloaded, is comma separated.
 When saving the additional data, make sure the data is still separated by a comma.
 :::

 ## Updating Data

 If you take more measurements, you want to add or remove a parameter or correct a mistake, select **Import data** from you Projects' options menu.
 Download the spreadsheet again.
 Now it contains all the data, that has been previously uploaded.
 Make your changes, save the file and re-upload it.
 The changes are available right away.

-::: warning
+::: warning Note
-**Note:** When uploading data, the old data will be overwritten without a warning.
+When uploading data, the old data will be overwritten without a warning.
 :::

 ### Add a Parameter